hughperkins/jeigen/README.md

  * if you're using 32-bit Java JDK, please remove " Win64" from end of generator name

 According to whether you use a 64-bit jvm or a 32-bit jvm, the files will be created in 'build\win-32' or 'build\win-64'.

+You will need to add the following to your class-path:
+- Jeigen-win-32.jar , or Jeigen-win-64.jar
+- jna-4.0.0.jar

 Wrapping additional functions
 =============================